hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   vector copy; the focused H2/W3/C32 package passes at 105,347 ns.
 - Full YOLO compilation now passes both resize operations, all three MaxPools, the first three head transposes, and the fused DFL16 chain, then stops at the full-schedule TCDM capacity check.
-Metadata padding and striped command generation form cascade 3 as RGB K3/S2 Conv -> LUT -> K3/S2 Conv.
-This reduces the scheduler peak from 1,659,008 to 921,600 bytes (44.4%); the next measured peak is a C48 passthrough/Concat live-range boundary at 80x80.
+Structural compact C16 handling and striped DMA3D Concat gathering reduce the peak from 1,659,008 to 640,320 bytes (61.4%).
+The 80x80 C16x3 CSP cascade and 40x40 C128+C64 neck cascade each use 517,120 bytes.
+The next maximum is head op 172: a C80x2100 LUT while 471,360 bytes remain live.
+Stem cascade 3 is also still 563,200 bytes and must be brought below the 520,192-byte release limit.

 ### Other retained evidence